open-quantum-safe/oqs-demos/curl/USAGE.md

 ## Quick start

 1) `docker run -it openquantumsafe/curl` starts an OQS-enabled TLS test server.
-2) On the command prompt in the docker container resulting from the first comment, one can query that server by issuing the command `curl --curves kyber512 https://localhost:4433`.
+2) On the command prompt in the docker container resulting from the first comment, one can query that server by issuing the command `curl --curves kyber768 https://localhost:4433`.

 The latter command returns all TLS information documenting use of OQS-enabled TLS.
 The parameter to the `--curves` argument is [any Kex Exchange algorithm supported by oqs-provider](https://github.com/open-quantum-safe/oqs-provider#algorithms).
+Alternatively, the environment variable "DEFAULT_GROUPS" can be set to request a specific PQ KEM, e.g., `DEFAULT_GROUPS=p384_kyber768 curl https://localhost:4433`.
+The latter example of course also necessitates starting the test server with the same KEM, e.g., by running `docker run -e KEM_ALG=p384_kyber768 -it oqs-curl`.

 ## Retrieving data from other QSC-enabled TLS servers